This post may contain affiliate links. Please read our disclosure policy.

 - Gluten-Free: This recipe is naturally gluten-free, just ensure your cornstarch is certified gluten-free.

 - Low-Carb: Try cauliflower mash instead of potatoes for a lower-carb version.
+You can use this cauliflower mash recipe instead and use a bit less garlic.

 - Easy Homemade Beef Stew